Elements make up the content of your workspace forms and views.

 Accessory Panel: Displays the Accessory Panel on the workspace home page.
 Users can use this panel to add community or personal accessories, depending on their individual rights.

 Attachments: Displays all attachments.

-Landing Page Layout: Adds a landing page creation form that enables you to create landing page elements to display in your workspace.
+Landing Page Layout: Adds a landing page creation form that lets you create landing page elements to display in your workspace.